New York State Policy Priorities

-- Require all public and non-public schools with 60% or more students qualifying for free or reduced-price meals to offer a universal, after-the-bell breakfast program with all-student access.
+- Require all schools with 60% or more students qualifying for free or reduced-price meals to offer breakfast at no cost to all students, and a Breakfast after the Bell program with all-student access.

-- Increase the number of eligible schools implementing CEP in order to expand school lunch and breakfast participation.
+- Increase number of eligible schools implementing CEP to expand school breakfast and lunch participation.

-- Hold CEP schools harmless from change in state aid formula as a result of operating a universal school meal program.
+- Hold CEP schools harmless from changes to state aid formula as a result of operating a universal school meal program.

-- Require all CEP schools to offer an after-the-bell breakfast program with all-student access.
+- Incentivize all CEP schools to offer an after-the-bell breakfast program with all-student access.

-- Ensure NYSED monitors implementation and continues to make improvements to data matching algorithms within the new state level Direct Certification Matching Process.
+- Ensure NY State Education Department (NYSED) monitors implementation and continues to make improvements to data matching algorithms within the state level Direct Certification Matching Process.

-- Improve and expand state-level outreach and education efforts, including:
+- Improve and expand state-level outreach and education efforts:

-- Increase outreach, education, application and claiming assistance to providers with low participation.
+- Increase outreach, education, application and claiming assistance to providers throughout the application process and beyond.

 - Strengthen linkages between Office for Children and Family Services (OCFS) and DOH/CACFP databases to conduct “in-reach” with OCFS providers who are not participating in CACFP.

-- Create linkages with NYS Education Department and DOH/CACFP databases to conduct “in-reach” with summer meals sponsors and districts that provide afterschool snacks through NSLP.
+- Create linkages with NYSED and DOH/CACFP databases to conduct “in-reach” with summer meals sponsors and districts that provide afterschool snacks through NSLP.

-- Streamline and simplify the administration of CACFP by implementing allowable USDA paperwork reduction recommendations when applicable to NYS.
+- Streamline CACFP application and administration by implementing allowable USDA paperwork reduction recommendations when applicable to NYS.

 - Require eligible schools hosting space for afterschool enrichment programs or providing extended learning days to provide access to CACFP’s At-Risk Afterschool Snack/Supper Program and/or NSLP snacks.

-- Provide supplemental assistance and/or payments to current and eligible CACFP providers for training, technical assistance and administrative compliance, and in recognition of food and administrative costs to provide the program in NYS.
+- Provide supplemental reimbursement to current and eligible CACFP providers in recognition of food and administrative costs to provide the program in NYS.

-- Implement and/or encourage model practices from other states that increase participation and retention, such as:
+- Implement and/or promote use of model practices from other states that increase participation and retention, such as:

-- Offer alternative meal service models such as the umbrella model, meals in the classroom, and campus model.
+- Offering alternative meal service models such as the umbrella model, meals in the classroom, and campus model.

-- Maximize current sponsor capacity (for both affiliated and unaffiliated sites).
+- Maximizing current sponsor capacity (for both affiliated and unaffiliated sites).

-- Provide recorded online training opportunities for potential and new sponsors.
+- Providing recorded online training opportunities for potential and new sponsors.

-- Provide guidance specific to school food authorities to show flexibility in sponsor application process for these entities.
+- Providing guidance specific to school food authorities to show flexibility in sponsor application process for these entities.